 What advice would you give someone looking to join & succeed in the profession?

 Listen & Learn, applying this to your job will create opportunities you weren’t aware of.
 Always seek out new information and never stop learning.
 Your enthusiasm and ambition will go a long way but don’t go over the top, don’t take on too much and pace yourself.
 Demonstrate your enthusiasm and ambition through your actions.
-Also adapting your communications to the level of person to whom you are speaking.
-For example a board director won’t want ‘War & Peace’ but clear and succinct information.
+Also, adapt your communications to the level of person to whom you are speaking.
+For example, a board director won’t want ‘War & Peace’ but clear and succinct information.
 Think about what your message is and how it should be delivered also utilise others, get them to speak to other people about the same thing, strengthen the message you‘re trying to send.“

 Has anything surprised you about the work you do?

 So much!
 Some things have literally blown my mind.
 I didn’t think at any point I would be working with Aladdin’s Magic Carpet, BB-8 or R2-D2.
 The technological advances in the entertainment industry are amazing to witness and to be a part of.
 I’ve had the pleasure of working with some of the most creative minds in the world and that is so motivating, inspiring and rewarding.
 Working with them to enable creativity, building something unique and special that brings joy to so many, is something I have enjoyed so much.

 What would you like to achieve next in your career?